-d) Action: Study and implement a gateway beautification plan for Pleasant Street that improves traffic flow; provides for safe left turns, bicycle and pedestrian travel; and encourages enhancements by private landowners.
-Study Consider and implement roadway reconfigurations (read below - don't like this word) for Outer Pleasant Street to improve to enhance gateway beautification, traffic flow, and create safe left hand turns by reducing to 2 travel lanes and a center turn lane, and include a gateway streetscape beautification plan to improve walking and encourage private landowners to reinvest in adjacent sites.
-Reduce curb cuts, and pursue development of parallel local slow-flow streets in tandem with a road diet to take some traffic off Pleasant Street.
+d) Action: Consider a road-diet for Outer Pleasant by reducing to 2 travel lanes and a center turn lane, and include a streetscape beautification plan to improve walking and encourage private landowners to reinvest in adjacent sites.
+Reduce curb cuts, and pursue development of parallel, local slow-flow streets in tandem with a road diet to take some traffic off Pleasant Street.

 e) Action: Consider restoring two-way traffic to Pleasant Street.
-(Include in street master plan?
-Or recommend continued studying of pleasant street)

-f) Action: Upgrade Rapid Flashing Beacon Crossings to include overhead lighting that to illuminate continuously illuminates crosswalks when in use, especially at the Maine Street crossings that are poorly lit. crossing which is poorly lit considering width of street.
+f) Action: Upgrade Rapid Flashing Beacon Crossings to include overhead lighting that continuously illuminates crosswalks, especially at the Maine Street crossing which is poorly lit considering width of street.

-g) Action: Take a district-managed approach to parking in specific areas of town in order to support the redevelopment of surface parking lots.

-h) Action: ExploreConsider signage/wayfinding, paid parking demand pricing, municipal or private-managed lots, structured parking, and underused pavement width that could be striped for additionalkadded on-street parking.
-Paid parking on Maine Street???
+g) Action: Take a district-managed approach to parking in order to support the redevelopment of surface parking lots.
+Consider signage/wayfinding, demand pricing, municipal or private-managed lots, and underused pavement width that could be striped for added on-street parking.

-i) Require all new stream crossings to adopt Stream Smart approach.
+h) Require all new stream crossings to adopt Stream Smart approach.